xavierjohn/ServiceLevelIndicators/README.md

         ConfigureServiceLevelIndicatorOptions>());
     ```

-3. Add ServiceLevelIndicator into the dependency injection.
+3. Add ServiceLevelIndicator with MVC, into the dependency injection.

    Example.